 I am a polyamory-friendly and kink-informed therapist.

-Polyamory/ethical non-monogamy and kink/BDSM have become increasingly visible over the past several years in mainstream media.
-However, that doesn’t mean that all therapists are comfortable or competent in treating clients with diverse sexual identities and practices.
+Polyamory/ethical non-monogamy and kink/BDSM have become increasingly visible over the past several years, but that doesn’t mean that all therapists are competent in treating clients with diverse sexual identities and practices.
 Clients often worry about talking to a therapist about kink, fetishes and/or BDSM, or about sharing that they are polyamorous/ethically non-monogamous.
-They may be fearful that they will be judged or pathologized for sharing their sexual curiosities, activities or preferences.
-Some are concerned that they will have to spend time educating their therapist if they are not already informed.
-Others are worried that the therapist will focus on their sexual preferences and practices rather than on the issues that actually brings them to therapy.
+They may be fearful that they will be judged or for their sexual preferences and practices, or that they will have to spend time educating their therapist about them rather than focusing on the issues that bring them to therapy.

 I am knowledgeable and informed about both polyamory/ethical non-monogamy and kink/BDSM, and I am comfortable supporting clients who belong to these communities.
-I am comfortable working with clients who identify as kinky, practice BDSM, or have specific sexual fetishes, and I create an accepting and non-judgmental space for people to share openly and honestly about themselves.
-I am familiar with the many different kinds of “non-traditional” relationship styles and configurations that can healthily exist between multiple people, and I do not assume that clients are monogamous by default.
-I recognize that there is a wide spectrum of diverse sexualities, and that there are many ways to find pleasure and satisfaction in consensual romantic and sexual relationships and practices.
+I enjoy working with clients who identify as kinky, practice BDSM, or have specific sexual fetishes, and I create an accepting and non-judgmental space for people to share openly and honestly about themselves.
+I am familiar with the many different kinds of “non-traditional” relationship styles and configurations that can healthily exist between multiple people, and I don't assume that clients are monogamous by default.
+I recognize that sexuality is diverse and varied, and that there are many ways to find pleasure and satisfaction in consensual romantic and sexual relationships and practices.

-If you are interested in sex-positive, LGBTQIA+ affirmative, poly-friendly, and kink-aware therapy, and you live in Claremont, Upland, Pomona, La Verne, San Dimas, Glendora, Rancho Cucamonga, or one of the other surrounding cities in the San Gabriel Valley and Inland Empire, contact me to schedule a free 15-minute phone consultation and learn more about how I can help.
+If you are interested in sex-positive therapy and you live in Claremont, Upland, Pomona, La Verne, San Dimas, Glendora, Rancho Cucamonga, or one of the other surrounding cities in the San Gabriel Valley and Inland Empire, or you live elsewhere in California and want telehealth services, contact me to schedule a free 15-minute phone consultation and learn more about how I can help.